Vintage MIDI Songs and Music From

 Words by A.J.
 Lamb.
 Music by H.W.
 Petrie.

-F.A.
+New York: F.A.
 Mills, 721 Seventh Ave., 1897

-One of those songs you know you've heard before,
+One of those songs you know you've heard

-but can't remember where;
+before, but can't remember where;

-it is a wonderfully dramatic solo for the baritone
+it is a wonderfully dramatic solo for

-voice.
+the baritone voice.
 This song foreshadows

-the great shipwrecks of the early 20th century,
+the great shipwrecks of the early 20th

-including the Titanic
+century, including the Titanic

 White